Prut: Historical events

-In 1538, the Ottoman army of Suleiman the Magnificent crossed Prut during the campaign of Karaboğdan.
+In 1538, the Ottoman army of Suleiman the Magnificent crossed the Prut during the campaign of Karaboğdan.

 During the Russo-Turkish War of 1710–1711, on 19 July 1711 Russian forces initially divided among Peter the Great's army on the west bank and Boris Sheremetev's army on the east bank of the Pruth and allied with Dimitrie Cantemir, the ruler of Moldova, met with the Ottoman army led by Grand Vizier Baltaci Mehmed Pasha.
 The Turks and Crimean Tatars attacked first against Sheremetev, who then retreated to the other side to join Peter the Great.
 Afterwards the Russian army set up a defensive camp between Stănilești and the river, which was then completely surrounded by the Ottoman army.
 Negotiations started on 21 July 1711 and the Treaty of the Prut was signed on 23 July 1711.
 After this treaty, Dimitrie Cantemir had to go in exile at Moscow.
-This treaty means the end of local dynasties of kings and inauguration of Greek rulers from the Fanar Quarter of Istanbul (Phanariotes).
+This treaty led to the end of local dynasties of kings and inauguration of Greek rulers from the Fanar Quarter of Istanbul (Phanariotes).

-During the Russo-Turkish War of 1768-74, on 1 August 1700, Russian forces led by Field Marshal Pytor Rumyantsev defeated a larger Ottoman army led by Grand Vizier Ivazzade Halil Pasha in the Battle of Kagul on the Prut.
+During the Russo-Turkish War of 1768-74, on 1 August 1770, Russian forces led by Field Marshal Pyotr Rumyantsev defeated a larger Ottoman army led by Grand Vizier Ivazzade Halil Pasha in the Battle of Kagul on the Prut.

 In 1821, the Greek Nationalist leader Alexander Ypsilantis crossed the Prut river at Sculeni, with the intention of touching off a rebellion in the Danubian Principalities.
-Though the Wallachian uprising ultimately failed - due especially to irreconcilable differences between Ypsilantis and his Wallachian ally Tudor Vladimirescu - it did touch off the Greek War of Independence, leading to the Kingdom of Greece gaining independence ten years later.
-In the Principalities it led to the end of the aforementioned Greek Phanariote rule, and indirectly to increasing self-government and eventually to the independence of Romania several decades later.
+Though the Wallachian uprising ultimately failed — due especially to irreconcilable differences between Ypsilantis and his Wallachian ally Tudor Vladimirescu — it did touch off the Greek War of Independence, leading to the Kingdom of Greece gaining independence ten years later.
+In the Principalities it led to the end of Greek Phanariote rule, and indirectly to increasing self-government and eventually to the independence of Romania several decades later.
 In Greek history, Ypsilantis' crossing of the Prut is an important historical event, commemorated in a famous painting displayed at Athens.